Medicated America: More Chemically Altered Than Any People in History

 The Prescription Drug Explosion

-The United States, which represents roughly 4 percent of the world's population, consumes approximately 75 percent of the world's prescription drugs.
-American spending on pharmaceuticals dwarfs that of every other nation, Americans spend more per capita on prescription drugs than citizens of any other country, nearly twice the spending of the next highest nation.
-The pharmaceutical industry is one of the most profitable sectors of the American economy, generating hundreds of billions of dollars in revenue annually, and it is among the most powerful lobbying forces in Washington.
+American spending on pharmaceuticals dwarfs that of every other nation.
+Americans spend more per capita on prescription drugs than citizens of any other country, nearly twice the spending of the next highest nation.
+The pharmaceutical industry is one of the most profitable sectors of the American economy and among the most powerful lobbying forces in Washington.

 Antidepressants and Psychiatric Medications

-Nowhere is the pharmaceutical saturation of America more visible than in the domain of mental health medication.
-Antidepressants are now among the most commonly prescribed drugs in the United States.
-According to the CDC, approximately 13 percent of Americans aged 18 and older reported taking antidepressant medication in the previous month a figure that rises to over 24 percent among women in their 40s and 50s.
+Approximately 13% of Americans aged 18 and older reported taking antidepressant medication in the previous month, a figure that rises to over 24% among women in their 40s and 50s.
 The United States prescribes antidepressants at rates significantly higher than comparable developed nations.

 The rise of antidepressant prescribing tracks closely with the introduction and aggressive marketing of selective serotonin reuptake inhibitors (SSRIs) beginning in the late 1980s with the launch of Prozac.
-What was initially positioned as a targeted treatment for clinical depression rapidly expanded, through pharmaceutical marketing, changes in prescribing guidelines, and the direct-to-consumer advertising that the United States (along with New Zealand) uniquely permits, into a treatment for a vast and ever-expanding range of conditions generalized anxiety, social anxiety, premenstrual syndrome, menopausal symptoms, chronic pain, and more.
+What was initially positioned as a targeted treatment for clinical depression rapidly expanded through pharmaceutical marketing, changes in prescribing guidelines, and the direct-to-consumer advertising that the United States uniquely permits, into a treatment for a vast and ever-expanding range of conditions.

-The decision to expand antidepressant prescribing to this degree rested in significant part on the chemical imbalance theory of depression the idea that depression is caused by insufficient serotonin in the brain and that SSRIs correct this deficiency.
-This theory, while enormously influential in shaping public understanding of depression and in legitimizing pharmaceutical treatment, has been increasingly challenged by the scientific literature.
 A landmark 2022 review published in Molecular Psychiatry by researchers at University College London concluded that the evidence for a relationship between serotonin levels and depression is not convincing, and that the simplistic chemical imbalance narrative does not accurately represent the state of the science.
-This does not mean antidepressants don't work for many patients, the clinical evidence for their efficacy in moderate to severe depression is substantial, but it raises important questions about why they are prescribed at the extraordinary rates seen in the United States, and whether the pharmaceutical framing of emotional distress has displaced other explanatory frameworks and treatment approaches.
+This does not mean antidepressants do not work for many patients.
+The clinical evidence for their efficacy in moderate to severe depression is substantial.
+But it raises important questions about why they are prescribed at the extraordinary rates seen in the United States.

 ADHD Medications and the Stimulant Surge

-The cross-national comparisons are instructive.
 European nations, with comparable access to medical care and comparable educational and occupational stressors, diagnose and medicate ADHD at a fraction of the American rate.
-This disparity has prompted serious scientific debate about whether the American ADHD epidemic reflects a genuine difference in prevalence, perhaps driven by environmental factors including diet, screen exposure, and the chemical environment, or whether it reflects differences in diagnostic culture, pharmaceutical marketing practices, and the financial incentives embedded in the American healthcare system.
+This disparity has prompted serious scientific debate about whether the American ADHD epidemic reflects a genuine difference in prevalence or differences in diagnostic culture, pharmaceutical marketing practices, and financial incentives embedded in the American healthcare system.

 Opioids: The Most Devastating Chapter